Aaron Bruno: Insurgence

 Bruno was a member of the punk band Ice Monkeys with Drew Stewart, Jon Monroy and Dan Fowler while in high school.
 Stewart, Monroy and Bruno later formed Insurgence, a punk band, when Bruno was in high school.

 Home Town Hero

 In December 1999, Bruno and Stewart started a new band under the name Home Town Hero with drummer Ray Blanco and bassist Todd Burnes.
 Bruno was credited under the name "Blues" on the group's first project, a demo CD titled Blues Tex Vince Hunter.
 The group signed with Maverick Records in 2001.
 The band toured with several acts, including Stone Temple Pilots and Linkin Park, before they were dropped by their label after trashing a stage and after Bruno refused to shoot a video with a label-provided director.
 Home Town Hero disbanded in 2004.

 Under the Influence of Giants

 After Home Town Hero disbanded, Bruno formed Under the Influence of Giants and signed with Island Def Jam.
+The band released their self-titled debut album in 2006.